Mia Fishel

 Mia Renee Fishel (born April 30, 2001) is an American professional soccer player who plays as a forward for Seattle Reign FC of the National Women's Soccer League (NWSL) and the United States national team.

-Fishel played college soccer for the UCLA Bruins, winning two Pac-12 titles before being drafted fifth overall in the 2022 NWSL Draft by the Orlando Pride.
-However, she instead chose to sign with Mexican club Tigres UANL and was the leading scorer in Liga MX Femenil.
-In August 2023, Fishel signed with Women's Super League club Chelsea.
-An anterior cruciate ligament injury interrupted her time at Chelsea where she scored two goals in fourteen appearances over two seasons.
-On July 10th, 2025, Fishel signed a contract with Seattle Reign FC of the National Women's Soccer League (NWSL).
+Fishel played college soccer for the UCLA Bruins, earning All-American honors twice.
+She was drafted fifth overall in the 2022 NWSL Draft by the Orlando Pride, but instead chose to sign with Liga MX Femenil club Tigres UANL, becoming the first foreign player to win the Mexican league scoring title.
+In 2023, she joined Women's Super League club Chelsea, but an anterior cruciate ligament injury significantly limited her playing time there.
+In 2025, she signed a five-year contract with Seattle.

 Internationally, Fishel represented the United States at under-15, under-17 and under-20 level, winning CONCACAF tournaments with each.
 She debuted for the senior national team in 2023.

 Early life

 Born in San Diego, California, Fishel attended Patrick Henry High School and played two years of high school soccer as well as basketball.
 She was first-team All-CIF in soccer as a sophomore.
 Fishel played club soccer with ECNL team San Diego Surf SC.